Tj717/course-eval-demo/README.md

 ## Course Eval

 This is the demo version of a tool I built for an ad-hoc development role at UBC.
+Access it [here](https://course-eval-demo.vercel.app/)

 ## Tech stack